Sharma-IT/sharma-it/README.md

   conclusion: `🤝 I really appreciate it if you've made it this far, hopefully I've given you a proper and not too long of an overview of my skills and interests.
 Please feel free to explore my GitHub repositories and profile to learn more about my projects.
-I welcome any anyone who also wants to contribute.
+I welcome anyone who also wants to contribute.
   Don't hesitate to reach out if you have any questions or just want to connect and exchange ideas.
 Let's continue to build solutions that streamlines and improves our workflows, giving us the headspace and flexibility we need in our busy lives.`,